 Below are five (fairly) quick fixes to help you get that bounce rate down.

-Fix #1 – Reduce the amount of time it takes to load your site
+Fix #1 – Reduce the amount of time it takes to load your site.

 If your site is heavily loaded with content, it can take some time to load on a visitor’s computer/mobile.
 Add to that all the bangs and whistles that make a site look “pretty” and you risk losing them before they even see the content!
-A general rule of thumb is that the majority of information on your webpage should be loaded within five seconds (this used to be ten in the “old” days”).
+A general rule of thumb is that most of the information on your webpage should be loaded within five seconds (this used to be ten in the “old” days”).

-Fix #2 – Make your Navigation Menu user friendly
+Fix #2 – Make your Navigation Menu user friendly.

-Websites with only a few pages have this one already sorted – their menus are generally uncluttered and users can find what they want fairly easily.
+Websites with only a few pages have this one already sorted – their menus are generally uncluttered, and users can find what they want easily.
 But what if your site has dozens of pages to sift through?
 Website visitors can easily be put off by a menu system that has too many options.

 The solution is quite simple – group your pages into common categories and create a base menu using these.
 Then, with the help of a pop-out menu, you can then add all the other pages underneath.